ingesolvoll/kee-frame/README.md

 [![Build Status](https://travis-ci.org/ingesolvoll/kee-frame.svg?branch=master)](https://travis-ci.org/ingesolvoll/kee-frame)

 ## Rationale
-I love re-frame.
-Compared to

-Everyone loves re-frame.
-Very little boilerplate, just enough structure for your app.
-So what's to improve?
-Nothing really.
-It does what it does perfectly well.
-But it still has the same weakness as every focused Clojure lib out there:

-* It's not a complete solution.
-There are missing parts.
-Important parts.
-* The other parts are also small focused libs.

-To me, the most obvious parts missing are routing and a higher level approach to data loading.
-Users, particularly beginners, don't need the abundance of options in client side routing, they need a setup that just works.
-And they need clean and simple solutions to common patterns in SPAs.
-Solutions that don't involve `component-did-mount` and other low level constructs. kee-frame provides a tiny bit of architecture, and some library glue to get you started quickly.
+Re-frame events are, like React itself, a very useful low level abstraction.
+But you shouldn't build your entire system on low level abstractions.
+Being low level and simple makes you a great building block though.
+Kee-frame leverages this to help you organize your re-frame events in a simple and meaningful way.

+Kee-frame, like Keechma, encourages a design where the URL is the single source of truth, while eliminating a lot of boilerplate setup code.

 ## Features
-* Automatic router configuration
+* Automatic router setup
 * URL as the single source of truth
-* Route controllers for data setup and teardown.
+* Route controllers for data loading.
-* Chained event handlers with shorthand syntax
+* Event chains for reducing callback ping pong.
+* Spec checking for your app DB
 * Figwheel-friendly.

-## Benefits of chosen architecture
+## Benefits of leaving the URL in charge
 * Back/forward and all browser history in general just works
 * Bookmarkable URLs all the way.
 Same URL, same view.
 * When figwheel reloads the code, you keep your state and stay on the same page.
-* No need for `component-did-mount` to trigger data loading from your view components means stronger decoupling.
+* No need for `component-did-mount` to trigger data loading from your view.

 ## Demo application
-I made an example app that shows historical and real-time soccer results.
-I believe it shows very well the strengths of the framework.
+I made a simple demo app showing footbal results.
+Have a look around, and observe how all data loading just works while navigating and refreshing the page.

 [Online demo app](http://kee-frame-sample.herokuapp.com/)